ISZ-Hacker-Group/Ice-Station-Z-Tools/README.md

 If you REAALLLY, want to download the applications and test your luck.
 The links are located below.

-Sometimes these Tools will register as a "virus".
-This is a false positive.
-Meaning Windows is confused as to what the application actually does.

-And because it's messing with .ini/Log files which are configuration & Log files.
-It thinks the tool is a virus when it isn't.
-(Just settings).

 Download The Graphical Optimizer Here: [Ice-Station-Z-Graphical-Optimizer](https://github.com/Cracko298/Ice-Station-Z-Graphical-Optimizer/files/7700914/Ice-Station-Z-Graphical-Optimizer.zip)

 Download Advanced Settings Here: [ISZ-Advanced-Settings-V2](https://github.com/Cracko298/Ice-Station-Z-Graphical-Optimizer/files/7799833/ISZ-Advanced-Settings-V2.zip)